lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 MAC_2 (8 bytes)
-64 21 0d 2e 18 b9 28 cd
+40 50 10 1d a6 18 79 17
 ~~~~~~~~~~~~~~~~~~~~~~~

 From there Signature_or_MAC_2 is the MAC (since method = 3):

 ~~~~~~~~~~~~~~~~~~~~~~~
 Signature_or_MAC_2 (8 bytes)
-64 21 0d 2e 18 b9 28 cd
+40 50 10 1d a6 18 79 17
 ~~~~~~~~~~~~~~~~~~~~~~~

-CIPHERTEXT_2 is the ciphertext resulting from XOR encrypting a plaintext constructed from the following parameters and the key K_2e.
+CIPHERTEXT_2 is the ciphertext resulting from XOR between plaintext and KEYSTREAM_2 which is derived from TH_2 and the pseudorandom key PRK_2e.

-* plaintext = CBOR Sequence of the items ID_CRED_R and the CBOR encoded Signature_or_MAC_2, in this order.
-Note that since ID_CRED_R contains a single 'kid' parameter, i.e., ID_CRED_R = { 4 : kid_R }, only the byte string kid_R is conveyed in the plaintext encoded as a bstr_identifier. kid_R is encoded as the corresponding integer - 24 (see bstr_identifier in {{bstr_id}}), i.e. 0x07 = 7, 7 - 24 = -17, and -17 in CBOR encoding is equal to 0x30.
+* plaintext = CBOR Sequence of the items ID_CRED_R and the CBOR encoded Signature_or_MAC_2, in this order (AD_2 is empty).

+Note that since ID_CRED_R contains a single 'kid' parameter, i.e., ID_CRED_R = { 4 : kid_R }, only the byte string kid_R is conveyed in the plaintext encoded as a bstr_identifier. kid_R is encoded as the corresponding integer - 24 (see bstr_identifier in {{bstr_id}}), i.e. 0x05 = 5, 5 - 24 = -19, and -19 in CBOR encoding is equal to 0x32.

 The plaintext is the following:

 ~~~~~~~~~~~~~~~~~~~~~~~
 P_2e (CBOR Sequence) (10 bytes)
-30 48 64 21 0d 2e 18 b9 28 cd
+32 48 40 50 10 1d a6 18 79 17
 ~~~~~~~~~~~~~~~~~~~~~~~

-K_2e = HKDF-Expand( PRK, info, length ), where length is the length of the plaintext, so 10.
+KEYSTREAM_2 = Expand( PRK, info, length ), where length is the length of the plaintext, so 10.

 ~~~~~~~~~~~~~~~~~~~~~~~
-info for K_2e =
+info for KEYSTREAM_2 =
 [
   10,
-  h'6A2878E84B2CC021CC1AEBA2965253EF42F7FA300CAF9C491A52E6836A2564FF',
-  "K_2e",
+  h'A51C76463E8AE58FD3B8DC5EDE1E27143CC92D223EACD9E5FF6E3FAC876658A5',
+  "KEYSTREAM_2",
   10
 ]
 ~~~~~~~~~~~~~~~~~~~~~~~